JayComp Development

 Daily Commuter Profiles

 Differentiate between local residents and transient commuters.
-A store near an interstate exit relies heavily on transient traffic — customers who prioritize speed, clean restrooms, and easy access to fuel.
-A store in a residential neighborhood relies on repeat visits from locals making multiple stops per week for staples.
-Your study must identify which profile dominates your customer base so you can design the store to match.
+A store located near an interstate exit relies heavily on transient traffic.
+These customers prioritize speed, clean restrooms, and easy access to fuel.

 Site Viability and Physical Constraints

-Even if the market is prime and the demographics are ideal, the physical dirt has to support your vision.
-Site viability analysis prevents you from buying land you can't actually build on.
+Even if the market is prime and the demographics are perfect, the physical dirt must support your vision.
+Site viability analysis prevents you from buying unbuildable land.

 Assessing Topography and Utilities